ProGraphics/prostyle.io/pages/documentation/concepts.md

 _Setup_ and _properties_ are two distinct ways that [model objects](/docs/models/) are configured.
 The difference is subtle, but important.

 ### Setup
 Setup defines one-time configuration, which is core to how the model object works.
 Setup values are _immutable_.
 That means that they are set once and cannot be changed.
-Pro Motion uses the setup to render and optimize the object.
+ProStyle uses the setup to render and optimize the object.
 For instance, setup values might render determine what HTML or SVG content to use.
 Setup values are defined in a <code>setup</code> entry.

 <pre data-ace="readonly" style="width:100%;">{
   itemType: "text",
-  setup: { text: "Pro Motion!" }
+  setup: { text: "ProStyle!" }
 }</pre>

 ### Properties